afgallo/hapi-sqs/README.md

 `options` (optional) - An object containing additional options for the `SendMessageCommand`.

 Returns a Promise that resolves with the `SendMessageCommand` response.

-`receive(queueUrl, options)`

-Receives messages from the specified SQS queue.

-`queueUrl` (required) - The URL of the target SQS queue.

-`options` (optional) - An object containing additional options for the `ReceiveMessageCommand`.

-Returns a Promise that resolves with the `ReceiveMessageCommand` response.

 ## Example
 Here's an example of how to use the plugin in your Hapi routes: